 The Presbyterian Chaplaincy at Queen’s, Derryvolgie Hall (49a Derryvolgie Avenue), is term–time home to some Presbyterian students but also serves all Presbyterian students during their studies: visit website

-During the teaching semesters, the chaplain, Rev David Gray, is regularly present in Union College for worship or at other times.
-If you want to get involved with the chaplaincy, or you would value a chat about faith or other spiritual matters, David or one of his team will be glad to help you.
+During the teaching semesters, the chaplain, Rev Nigel Craig], is regularly present in Union College for worship or at other times.
+If you want to get involved with the chaplaincy, or you would value a chat about faith or other spiritual matters, Nigel or one of his team will be glad to help you.